 SSD 10 admin privileges

-The default in SSD 10 is for all users to be created as 'normal' users, without admin privileges.
+The SSD 10 default is for all users to be created without admin privileges.

 Admin privileges allow you to install software on your PC from sources other than the University's Software Centre.
 But they also expose your PC, your data, and the whole University network to threats from increasingly sophisticated malware.